On Induced Colourful Paths in Triangle-free Graphs

 \section{Conclusion}

-We have shown in this paper that for any properly coloured graph $G$ with $g(G)\geq\chi(G)$, there exists an induced colourful path on $\chi(G)$ vertices in $G$.
+The results of this paper imply that for any properly coloured graph $G$ with $g(G)\geq\chi(G)>3$, there exists an induced colourful path on $\chi(G)$ vertices in $G$.
 The question of whether every properly coloured graph $G$ contains an induced colourful path on $\chi(G)$ vertices remains open for the case $3<g(G)<\chi(G)$.